-Nestled along the coast of Jakarta, Ancol war cemetery is a solemn and poignant place, inaugurated on 14 September 1946.
-This war cemetery is the first war cemetery established by the Graves Registration Unit of the Royal Netherlands East Indies Army (KNIL).
-It is uniquely shaped, with a rectangular layout divided into two sections by a central footpath leading to a monument.
-Unlike the other Dutch war cemeteries in Indonesia, Ancol war cemetery carries a deep emotional weight, as it was once an execution site.
-The cemetery is the final resting place for approximately 2,000 executed victims, including Dutch and Indonesian nationals and members of the Allied forces.
+Nestled along the northern coast of Jakarta, Ancol war cemetery is a place of quiet remembrance, officially inaugurated on 14 September 1946.
+It was the first war cemetery established by the Graves Registration Unit of the Royal Netherlands East Indies Army (KNIL).
+The cemetery has a unique rectangular layout, divided into two sections by a central footpath leading to a monument.
+Unlike the other Netherlands war cemeteries in Indonesia, Ereveld Ancol holds a particularly heavy emotional significance.
+This area was once used as an execution site during the war.
+Today, the cemetery is the final resting place for around 2,000 individuals who were executed, including Dutch and Indonesian nationals, as well as members of the Allied forces.

 Video: How to get to Ereveld Ancol